erwamartin/google-photos-api/README.md

-# googlephotos
+# googlephotos-api

-Wrapper around the google photos API.
+Wrapper around the google photos API compatible with browsers and React Native.
 The API reference can be found [here](https://developers.google.com/photos/library/reference/).

+This library is based on [googlephotos](https://github.com/roopakv/google-photos) by [roopakv](https://github.com/roopakv).
+It has been updated to support React Native.

 ## Getting Started